rafaqz/DimensionalData.jl/README.md

 ## **Note**: recent changes have greatly reduced the exported API

-Previously exported methods can me brought into global scope by `using` the sum-modules they have been moved to - `LookupArrays` and `Dimensions`:
+Previously exported methods can me brought into global scope by `using` the sub-modules they have been moved to - `LookupArrays` and `Dimensions`:

 ```julia
 using DimensionalData